usmandev24/local_share/README.md

 - **Network Discovery**: Added `os.networkInterfaces()` to log all IPv4 addresses, allowing access from other devices on the network (e.g., `192.168.1.x:4000`).
 - **Path Handling**: Used `path` and `url` modules to handle file paths and URLs safely across platforms.
 - **Responsive Design**: Applied  CSS for a clean look with consistent colors.
 - **per_localshare:** This orignal code which is written by me is pre_localshare.mjs.
 You can check it also.
+- **File logo** : Added logos with files according to there file types and improved overall design.

 ## Features Enhanced by Using Grok